Research

 NATURAL HISTORY OF AMPHIBIANS AND REPTILES

-While many people favor ‘hypothesis-driven’ studies, there is a paucity of information about a vast number of amphibian and reptile species.
-Particularly, little is known about species which have limited geographic ranges, are infrequently encountered, or are of conservation concern.
-Further, many ecological questions can only be fully understood with an intimate knowledge about the species involved and often, this information is lacking.
-As part of on-going research projects, I attempt to increase our understanding of the natural history of species.
-With increases in our understanding of species’ natural history, we can better manage populations and species of interest.
+While many people favor “hypothesis-driven” studies, there is a paucity of information about a vast number of amphibian and reptile species.
+In particular, little is known about species that have limited geographic ranges, are infrequently encountered, or are of conservation concern.
+Further, many ecological questions can only be fully understood with an intimate knowledge of the species involved, and this foundational information is often lacking.
+As part of on-going research projects, I seek to increase our understanding of the natural history of these organisms.
+By documenting basic aspects of behavior, habitat use, and life history, we establish the context necessary for more rigorous ecological and evolutionary inquiry.
+With increases in our understanding of species’ natural history, we can better manage populations, anticipate responses to environmental change, and develop more effective conservation strategies for species of interest.

 ASSESSING THE DISTRIBUTION AND THREATS OF SGCN FROGS IN EASTERN NEW MEXICO